ToyZeynep/MovieAppMVVM/README.md

 - Capturing the same image for different resolution devices with responsive screen design
 - Compliance with Apple Best Practice Guide design recommendations
 - Developed with Reactive programming techniques using Rx libraries
-- Rest Api operations using Alamofire library
+- Rest Api operations are done using Alamofire library
-- High testability and readability with MVVM and Clean architecture
+- It has high testability and readability with MVVM and Clean architecture.
 - Cross-screen root control without using storyboard with the help of XCoordinator library
 - Keeping and processing data in local memory with RealmSwift library
 - With the KingFisher library, the images are kept in the cache and the loading of the images is made easier